Chromatic symmetric function of graphs from Borcherds algebras: multicoloring and -chromatic symmetric functions

+\end{example} We note that all possible $\bold k=(2,1,2)$ colorings of $G$ using the colors blue, red, green and yellow can be obtained from the above-given configurations.
+This is done by changing the choice of the colors in the first vertex and the colors in the remaining vertices according to the above configurations.
+Therefore the number of $\bold k=(2,1,2)$-colorings of the graph $G$ is equal to $\binom{4}{2} \cdot 6 = 36$.
+In Example \ref{mainexample}, we have calculated $\pi^G_{\bold k}(q)$ explicitly from which we see that $\pi^G_{\bold k}(4)$ is indeed equal to $36$.

+The generalized chromatic polynomial has the following well--known description.
 We denote by $P_k(\bold k,G)$ the set of all ordered $k$--tuples $(P_1,\dots,P_k)$ such that: \begin{enumerate} \item[(i)] each $P_i$ is a non--empty independent subset of $I$, i.e. no two vertices have an edge between them; and

 \item[(ii)] the disjoint union of $P_1,\dots, P_k$ is equal to the multiset $\{\underbrace{\alpha_i,\dots, \alpha_i}_{k_i\, \mathrm{times}}: i\in I \}$. \end{enumerate} Then we have